gomorpheus/morpheus-docs/integration_guides/centos7template.rst

-Creating a CentOS 7 {morpheus} Image
+Creating a CentOS 7 |morpheus| Image
 ====================================

 Overview
 --------

-{morpheus} comes out of the box with a default set of templates for use in many modern deployment scenarios.
+|morpheus| comes out of the box with a default set of templates for use in many modern deployment scenarios.
 These consist mostly of base operating system images with a few additional adjustments.
 These adjustments typically include the addition of cloud-init (which is highly recommended to be used in most environments, but not mandatory).
 However, in many on-premise deployments there are custom image requirements as well as networking requirements.
 This guide will go over how to create a base CentOS 7 Image for use within {morpheus}.

-=== Creating a CentOS 7 {morpheus} VMware Image
+=== Creating a CentOS 7 |morpheus| VMware Image

 ==== VMWare

 When running in VMWare it is highly recommended that VMware Tools be installed.
-Without it, {morpheus} will have difficulty assessing the host ip address and performing some additional automation tasks for the operating system.
+Without it, |morpheus| will have difficulty assessing the host ip address and performing some additional automation tasks for the operating system.

 ==== Cloud-Init